-When I meet with a new client, many times they have visited the internet and have been taking advice from family and friends.
+When I meet with a new diabetic client, many times they have visited the internet and have been taking advice from family and friends.
 Frequently, they fall victim to placing foods and beverages into one of two categories, ”good” and “bad.”
-Fruit juice is a common “bad” one, including cranberry juice, but is it?
+Is fruit juice including diet fruit juice like cranberry juice “bad” and can diabetics drink it?

 Diet Cranberry juice is a low calorie beverage, and will not affect blood sugar on diabetics.
 A one cup serving of diet cranberry juice is made with real cranberries, contains antioxidants including vitamin C, and has only 5 calories and 2 grams of carbohydrate.